Editorial: Under cloud, Sarasota moves on redistricting

 Sarasota County’s commissioners are all Republicans.
 The activists were — largely, it seems — Democrats, who for decades have been shut out of office under the old electoral system.

-Registered Republicans outnumber registered Democrats 42 percent to 30 percent in Sarasota County.
+Registered Republicans outnumber registered Democrats 42% to 30% in Sarasota County.
 But pockets of the county — primarily the more-urban areas in and around the city of Sarasota — tilt Democratic.
 In a countywide election involving 315,262 registered voters, Republicans invariably win.
 If commission seats were decided only by voters in an individual district — about 80,000 voters — a candidate with less funding and a locally focused base might have better chance of winning.

 Even a Democrat.